dansholds/grapple-comps-min/content/posts/14841-spokane-submission-series-1.md

 -Bending fingers

-Illegal for White and Blue Belts:
+Illegal for White and Blue Belts-

 -Toe hold